thiagotims/nlp/README.md

 10. 📄 **transcricao_resumo_videos.ipynb**  [🔗](https://github.com/thiagotims/nlp/blob/main/transcricao_resumo_videos.ipynb)
   - This project enables automatic transcription and content analysis of YouTube videos.
 It allows you to obtain detailed information about a video without having to watch it in its entirety.
 The system combines transcription APIs with language models (LLMs) for content summarization and analysis.
 11. 📁 **virtual_assistant** [🔗](https://github.com/thiagotims/nlp/tree/main/virtual_assistant)
+  - This project is an interactive virtual assistant developed in Python with Streamlit, integrating multiple language models (OpenAI, Ollama and Hugging Face) to answer questions and interact with users.
+The system allows dynamic model selection, storing conversation history for a continuous flow of interaction.